 Drive to Myra, founded during the Hellenistic period as part of the Lycian Union, and since it was one of the 6 biggest cities, it was eligible to give 3 votes.
-Myra is also where St. Nicholas had been lived and died, who also known as “Santa Claus.”
+Myra is also where St. Nicholas lived and died, also known as “Santa Claus.”
 Saint Nicholas was born in 300 AD in Patara, then moved to Myra, where he was a bishop.
 There is a church on behalf of his name where he is buried.
 Saint Nicholas is known as the protector of the kids and the sailor.
 Saint Nicholas died on 6 December 365 AD when he was 65.

 After the Demre-Myra, Kekova-Simena sightseeing tour, drive back to the hotel.

 Departure & Return Location